-Aid workers fight clock to rescue more African cyclone victims, death toll jumps
+Death toll jumps as aid workers fight clock to rescue more African cyclone victims

 “It was a humbling experience,” he said.
 “I saw no sign of government assistance.”

 Even when people are safely out of the floods, the situation is dire.
-Some 30 percent of the 88 government centers set up by the government for displaced people still have no food, Environment Minister Correia said.
+Some 30 percent of the 88 centers set up by the government for displaced people still have no food, Environment Minister Correia said.

-Private TV station STV put the number of people still trapped in affected areas of Mozambique at 350,000 and said as many as 60,000 were believed stuck on roofs, trees and other higher places.
-The numbers could not be independently confirmed.
+Mozambique’s National Disasters Management Institute (INGC) said some 358,000 hectares (885,000 acres) of crops had been destroyed.
+Thirty-nine hospitals had been damaged, it said.

 Idai lashed Beira with winds of up to 170 km per hour (105 miles per hour) a week ago, then moved inland to Zimbabwe and Malawi, flattening buildings and putting the lives of millions at risk.